00

 7. Consider installment options so customers can spread out the cost of larger purchases over time, increasing their willingness to buy more at once.

 8. Some vendors add tipping at checkout points.
-Consider doing that if your business model allows customers to tip.
+You can do the same if your business model allows customers to tip.

 tracking AOV